-Stay Physically Fit & Active
+Stay Physically Fit and Active

-Basketball is a game that requires endurance, athleticism, agility and strength.
+Basketball is a game that requires endurance, athleticism, agility, and strength.
 However, you will not develop these abilities to their full extent by just playing on the basketball court.
 You must instead develop these abilities through other that are discussed below: